karanx64/snbose/README.md

 # snbose.github.io
 primarily for html, css.

-A SN Bose tribute page
+An SN Bose tribute page

 I made this project while learning basics of HTML and CSS, no Javascript is used in this project.